ahmedeldaly097/Alien-Invasion-game/README.md

 ![image](https://user-images.githubusercontent.com/111642557/197077714-e76adb58-5978-4ab7-905e-81bcb00f5e7b.png)

 ## Installing Pygame
 if you need to run this game you need to install **Pygame** and it's easy if you you are using PyCharm.
-You can add this package from Python Interpreter directly to yout application and this will make the game run without ant errors.
+You can add this package from Python Interpreter directly to your application and this will make the game run without any errors.